cloudflare/cloudflare-docs/content/r2/buckets/object-lifecycles.md

 - An object is no longer billable once it has been deleted.
 - Buckets have a default lifecycle policy to expire multipart uploads seven days after initiation.

-## Add a rule from the Cloudflare dashboard
+## Add an object lifecycle rule from the Cloudflare dashboard

 1. From the Cloudflare dashboard, select **R2**.
 2. Locate and select your bucket from the list.